-On the 24th October 2007 I had my second operation under Mr Mark Herron, which was a fusion of my right ankle.
+On the 24th October 2007 I had my second operation, which was a fusion of my right ankle.
 This again was a success and I left the hospital after only 2 days.

 The situation now is that I am completing bicycle rides in excess of 25 miles and have just completed a 6.5 mile walk (new personal record).
 I go from strength to strength on a daily basis and I am looking forward to completing a 10 mile walk in September for the Heart Foundation.

-These two operations have transformed my life for which I will be eternally grateful to the Priory Hospital, its staff and especially to Mr Mark Herron for accepting me as a patient and using his unbelievable skill to return me to a mobility situation that I have not enjoyed for almost 20 years.
+These two operations have transformed my life for which I will be eternally grateful to the Priory Hospital, its staff and especially to the Surgeon for accepting me as a patient and using his unbelievable skill to return me to a mobility situation that I have not enjoyed for almost 20 years.